Last Updated on May 1, 2023

 Overall, pancakes are safe to feed to your baby in small bite-sized pieces when they are ten to twelve months old.
 Pancakes are an excellent option for baby-led weaning as they can easily be grasped in the hands.

 Avoid giving your baby very sugary pancakes or those topped with pancake syrup or maple syrup and instead top with soft, cooked, or pureed fruit.

-With so many different variations, let’s dive into more information regarding how to make pancakes the healthiest and safest for your baby.
+With so many different variations, let’s dive into more information regarding how to make traditional pancakes the healthiest and safest for your baby.
 Read on to learn more!

 Can Babies Eat Pancakes?
 When?

-Since pancakes are a more like a chewy chunk of food and are not a puree, you should wait until your baby is at least ten months old to feed them pancakes (source: Children’s Hospital of Philadelphia).
+Since pancakes are a more like a chewy chunk of solid food and are not a puree, you should wait until your baby is at least ten months old to feed them pancakes (source: Children’s Hospital of Philadelphia).

 Let’s break down when your baby can have pancakes into months in the following table:

 |Age||Can You Feed Your Baby Pancakes?|

 |7 months||No – only if pureed|

 |9 months||No – only if pureed|